 We partnered with CodeSpeak Labs, which specializes in computer science education for kids, to bring you these resources.

 Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Designing Robots Activity Booklet to fulfill the requirements for this Junior Badge.
-This booklet has interactive activities and puzzles that teach girls how to design robots.
+If so, use this Activity Booklet with interactive activities and puzzles that teach girls how to design robots.
 These activities include using learning about real robots, creating an early prototype, and even designing their own virtual robot.
 With step-by-step activities, you can’t ask for a easier way to run your meeting.
 Learn more about this activity booklet and get yours today!

 Design a Paper Robot